Oxsomi/core3/docs/oiCA.md

 };

 //Final file format; please manually parse the members.
-//Verify if directories / files are correctly linked to parent and children.
+//Verify if directories / files are linked to correct child; has to be a folder available at that time.
 //Verify if SHA256 and/or CRC32C is valid (if applicable).
 //Verify if date and/or time is valid (if applicable).
 //Verify if uncompressedSize > compressedSize.